 1 How to Take Care of Hair Extensions?

 First, we must talk about hair extension care.
 You need to be sure that the products you apply on your hair are of good quality and designed for hair extensions.
 This is the most important advice.
 If you take care of your extensions with high-quality products from the beginning, there is a lot less chance of them getting damaged in the first place.

 High-quality products ensure the health of your extensions as well as your real hair.
 That’s why it’s important to use products that will preserve your hair because if you don’t, it’s going to become dry or dull.

 - It’s important to avoid using any hot tools on your extensions.
-If you really have to, make sure to use heat protectant spray.
-However, it’s really the best to not use hot tools at all.
+If you have to, make sure to use heat protectant spray.
+However, it’s best to not use hot tools at all.

 - When you wash hair extensions, be very careful how you scrub your hair.
 You don’t want to push hair too hard or scrub hair upside down.
 Hard scrubbing will cause matting and tangling.

 - It is imperative to brush your hair every single day, at least twice a day!
 It is also important to use an extension brush, not a regular brush.
 Be very careful when brushing to avoid breaking and damaging your extensions.
 Brushing your hair regularly keeps your extensions in great condition and prevents matting and tangling of the extensions.

 If you missed some of these important steps on how to care for your extensions, you probably ended up with tangled, dry, and damaged extensions that nobody wants.
 Since you have paid a lot of money for your extensions, keeping them in perfect condition is of everyone’s best interest.
 Luckily, there are several tips and methods that you can try out to repair your damaged, tangled, and washed out hair extensions.

 2 How to Repair Damaged Hair Extensions?